 - Rotate the thermostat dial.
 As the dial reaches a lower setting, the electrical continuity in the thermostat should be interrupted.

 - If the thermostat tests “negative” for electrical continuity at all dial settings, or “positive” for continuity at all settings, then it’s likely you’ve got a broken thermostat and you will need a temperature control thermostat refrigerator replacement.

 Explore our free resources to repair your refrigerator temperature control thermostat

 As your repair partner, Repair Clinic has hundreds of free model-specific refrigerator repair videos, step-by-step guides, and schematics.
 Enter your refrigerator’s full model number in the Repair Clinic website’s “Videos & Articles” search bar to find detailed repair help for your appliance, including how to correctly install a new temperature control thermostat on a Frigidaire refrigerator (model FFTR1814TW8) and replace the damper control assembly in the model GSE25GSHPCSS GE refrigerator.

 Regardless of the repair, Repair Clinic recommends using only genuine OEM parts for the best results and to extend the life of your appliances, lawn and garden equipment, and heating and cooling products.
-To find the exact original manufacturer part that fits your refrigerator, enter the full model number of the appliance in Repair Clinic’s “Search Parts Online & Get Answers” search bar for a complete list of compatible parts.
+To find the exact original manufacturer part that fits your refrigerator, enter the full model number of the appliance in Repair Clinic’s “Search Parts Online & Get Answers” search bar for a complete list of compatible parts like replacement Frigidaire parts.
 You can then use the “Part Category” and “Part Title” navigation filters to narrow that list down to locate the specific refrigerator part you need, direct from such manufacturers as Samsung, Frigidaire, KitchenAid, GE, Kenmore, LG, Maytag, Whirlpool, among others.